moranmo29/ShareLink/WEB/README.txt.txt

-This folder will contain all the static page,css,js and pictures.
+this folder will contain the web code